rks101/eglinux/README.md

 ----

-## Software archives and signing key
+## Software archives and signing

-Software archives (aka tarballs or packages) include a **signing key** to verify the origin and authenticity of the publisher.
-It's a **trust-building measure** between the publisher (software repository maintainer) and the end user that is like: "Hey folks, look, this is a genuine archive, and we take ownership of this archive shipped from us."
+Software archives or packages may be **signed** to verify the origin and authenticity of the publisher, while the public signing key is distributed separately through a trusted mechanism such as a keyring or repository configuration.
+Signing software is a **trust-building measure** between the software repository maintainer and the end user, that is like saying: "Hey folks, this is a genuine archive, and we take ownership of this archive shipped from us."

 The signing key may be a GPG file.